SadhanaDas/sakila-CRUD/README.md

   5. Hibernate Application

          i.
 Prepare the applicationContext.xml.
          ii.
-The project structure should look as shown in the below image.
 Note that the hbm.cfg.xml file should be present inside of the src folder.

  The Project structure can be described as follow: